Russia extends detention of US journalist Evan Gershkovich by 3 months

 MOSCOW (AP) — A Russian court on Tuesday extended the arrest of Wall Street Journal reporter Evan Gershkovich by three months, Russian news agencies reported.

-Gershkovich, an American citizen, was ordered held until Aug.
+Gershkovich, a 31-year-old American citizen, was ordered held until Aug.
 30. He had been arrested in March on espionage charges on a reporting trip in Russia.
 He, his employer and the U.S. government have denied the charges.

-Tuesday’s court hearing wasn’t announced in advance, and the entire case has been wrapped in secrecy.
+Tuesday’s pre-trial hearing wasn’t announced in advance, and the entire case has been wrapped in secrecy.

+Russian authorities haven’t detailed what — if any — evidence they have gathered to support the espionage charges.

+One Russian news agency, Interfax, quoted a court official as saying Gershkovich’s parents — themselves Soviet emigres living in New Jersey — were visiting Moscow and had been admitted to the court building but not into Tuesday’s hearing.

-Gershkovich is the first U.S. correspondent since the Cold War to be detained in Russia on spying charges, and his arrest rattled journalists in the country and drew outrage in the West.
+Gershkovich is the first U.S. correspondent since the Cold War to be detained in Russia on spying charges.
+His arrest rattled journalists in the country and drew outrage in the West.

 The U.S. government has declared Gershkovich to be “wrongfully detained” and demanded his immediate release.
 He’s being held in Moscow’s Lefortovo prison.
 U.S. Embassy officials were allowed at least one prison visit to Gershkovich since his arrest in Yekaterinburg on March 29, but Russian authorities have denied permission for other visits.